 Whatever your opinions about the culture war are, it is over.
 People know what a majority of Christians around the world today and throughout time believe about same-sex romantic and sexual activity.
-Screaming about what we think is wrong louder and louder isn’t going to convince anyone.
-Telling people what they should say “no” to isn’t compelling.
+Screaming louder about what we think is wrong isn’t going to convince anyone.
+Telling people what they should say no to isn’t compelling.

-We have to offer people something they can say “yes” to—something undeniably better.
-An evangelical pastor recently shared the title of one of the many (redundant) modern books making the Biblical case against same-sex romantic and sexual activity with me, and he asked me what I thought about it.
+We have to offer people something they can say yes to—something undeniably better.
+An evangelical pastor recently shared with me the title of one of the many (redundant) modern books making the Biblical case against same-sex romantic and sexual activity, and he asked me what I thought about it.
 I responded that I agreed with the claims the author made, but the book was missing 100 pages.
 It was missing a positive and winsome explanation of what God has to offer those who experience same-sex attraction.
-It didn’t talk about the beautiful potential of celibacy or a mixed orientation marriage.
+It didn’t talk about the beautiful potential of celibacy or a mixed-orientation marriage.
 It didn’t call out churches that “correctly” teach about God’s intentions for sexuality but aren’t places where LGBT+ people can thrive in celibacy or a mixed orientation marriage.
 It didn’t inspire churches to invest time and energy to do that well.

 And when LGBT+ people who grew up hearing that Christians hate gay people read the Nashville Statement, it seems to affirm their assumptions.
 It creates a greater divide between LGBT+ people and Christians—and as a result, between LGBT+ people and God.